opengauss-mirror/docs/content/en/docs/Developerguide/revoke.md

         [ CASCADE | RESTRICT ];
     ```

--   Revoke the specified CEK permission.
+-   Revoke the permission on a specified CEK.

     ```
     REVOKE [ GRANT OPTION FOR ]